-Each night Good Shepherd Center houses up to 93 women and 40 children in four residences.
-Our emergency shelter can house up to 30 women each night and the two transitional houses are home to up to 51 women each night and 14 children.
-Our residence for mothers and children houses 12 mothers and 26 children and has a waiting list.
+Each night Good Shepherd Center houses up to 93 women and 45 children in four residences.
+Our emergency shelter can house up to 30 women each night.
 In addition, we serve hundreds more each year through our outreach and drop-in services.

 Who is eligible for your services?

 Good Shepherd Center for Homeless Women & Children provides housing for homeless unaccompanied women as well as mothers with children.
-Our residential programs must exclude individuals who have substance abuse issues, convicted of assault on police officers or who are registered sex offenders.
+Our residential programs must exclude individuals who have substance abuse issues, convictions of assault on police officers or registered sex offenders.

 Are you a domestic violence shelter?